Economics (with Foundation Year)

 You'll apply for funding each year that you study and Student Finance will take into account how long the course is in each year that you apply.
 So if you register for the five year course and then transfer to the four year course, the number of years you can apply for funding will change.
 Student Finance will reassess your funding based on how many years you have been in study, not just those years for which you received student finance.

 Always seek advice before taking any action that may have implications for your funding.

 This refers to items you could need during your studies that aren't covered by the standard tuition fee.
 These could be materials, textbooks, travel, clothing, software or printing.

 - Tariff points: 48

-- EDEXCEL (BTEC) Diploma: To include 6 units in Maths.
+- EDEXCEL (BTEC) Diploma: To include six units in Mathematics

-- Baccalaureate IB: A minimum grade of 5 in higher level Maths.
+- Baccalaureate IB: A minimum grade of 5 in Higher Level Mathematics.

 We recognise the individual nature of each application and our typical offer should be viewed as a guide.
 UWE Bristol welcomes interest from applicants who may not have the standard entry requirements.
 We will consider evidence of your relevant personal, professional or educational experience where it demonstrates an ability and potential to succeed on the course.
 Please include details of any relevant experience in your application.

 If you exceed the entry requirements you may be eligible for BSc(Hons) Economics.